carlocolantuoni/NeocortexDevelopment_Sonthalia2024/README.md

 youtube playlist for NeMO Analytics tutorials: https://www.youtube.com/playlist?list=PLbeFhDgIkXxe0G1hzEB_vLSP-5qqesNQj

-Additional help can be found on NeMO Analytics webisite itself:
+Additional help can be found on the github site for gEAR, the platform on which NeMO Analytics is built (https://github.com/IGS/gEAR/wiki) and on NeMO Analytics webisite itself:

 https://nemoanalytics.org/upload_dataset.html